protocol/launchpad/content/en/tutorials/fvm/deploying-first-contract/index.md

    ![Remix showing the mint method of a contract.](remix-expand-mint-method.png)

-1. The `to` field specifies where address you want these initial tokens sent to.
+1. The `to` field specifies what address you want these initial tokens sent to.
 Open MetaMask, copy your address, and paste it into this field.

    ![Add an address into Remix.](remix-add-address.png)